rl-language/rlc/docs/gym_tutorial.md

 {resume_index: 2, g1: scizzor, g2: paper}
 ```

 ### Score

-You can see the total score with
+You can view the total score using:

 ```python
 with compile(["./rockpaperscizzor.rl"]) as program:
     exit_on_invalid_env(program)